droqen/gabs-get-well-garden/docs/api.md

 it's a little strange that guts are returned as part of the vibe object, but that can be useful; see [vibiest_dir](#vibiest_dir)

-right-click in-game to see `vibe_at` the mouse cursor
+middle-click in-game to see `vibe_at` the mouse cursor

 ## vibe_nearby